Learning to optimize with convergence guarantees using nonlinear system theory: Introduction

 To tackle the non-convex and time-varying optimization landscapes that are ubiquitous in ML and optimal control, a learning to optimize (L2O) shift of paradigm has been emerging: moving from \emph{in silico} algorithms designed by hand based on general problem properties \cite{dorfler2024towards}, towards embracing ML to discover powerful algorithms from data.
 In this context, ``data'' refers to example optimization problems of interest provided during a training phase -- which can take place either offline or online.
-Specifically, the L2O approach parametrizes algorithms in a very general way, and performs meta-training over these parameters; for instance, \cite{andrychowicz2016learning} encodes update rules through a long short-term memory (LSTM) network.
+Specifically, the L2O approach parametrizes algorithms in a very general way, and performs meta-training over these parameters; we refer to \cite{chen2022learning} for a recent overview of L2O and a detailed discussion on its advantages and disadvantages.
 As observed in \cite{chen2022learning}, when the distribution of sample problems is narrow, learned algorithms can overfit the tasks and discover shortcuts that classic algorithms do not take.
 When the distribution of sample problems is sufficiently varied, the algorithm's performance transfers well to new tasks \cite{andrychowicz2016learning,li2017learning, li2017learning2}.
 However, it has been observed that optimizers trained as per \cite{andrychowicz2016learning} may lack convergence guarantees on almost all unseen tasks \cite{chen2022learning} -- even when they are taken from the same task distribution \cite{li2017learning2}.
 A mitigation to avoid compounding errors is proposed in \cite{li2017learning2} based on reinforcement meta-learning.
 For convex objective functions, provable convergence guarantees of learned optimizers were considered in \cite{heaton2023safeguarded} by exploiting a conservative fall-back mechanism that switches to a fixed convergent algorithm when the learned updates are too aggressive.
 To the best of the authors' knowledge, despite the outstanding empirical performance, the theoretical underpinnings of L2O such as convergence and robustness guarantees of the learned algorithms stand as uncharted territory.